enqueuer-land/enqueuer/README.md

 ### Open source

 #### Contributing
-We, and by we I really mean I, are very opened to pull requests in general.
+We, and by 'we' I really mean 'I', are very opened to pull requests in general.
 As long as they make sense and add value to the product, you're free to go.
 We mean it, do it.
 Even if it's a type fix in this README file.
 Go ahead.
 Just make sure it's not breaking anything running `$ npm run all` and then submit it.
 If you like it but don't want to waste time creating a PR, no problem either.
 Create an issue.